faizalzakaria/faizalzakaria.github.io/_posts/2015-09-20-decoupled-from-opsworks.md

 cached the code, so it improves the deployment time.
 - To extend our deployment process is piece of cake.
 All written in Ruby, testing is straight forward and fast.
-- More verbose to the developers.
+- More verbose to the developpers.
 - More reliable, to restart the unicorns, resques workers etc take only a few seconds.